 The design will need to plan for the integration of technology into a seamless digital and physical experience.
 Digital resources will sit alongside physical resources.
 As an example, physical and digital newspapers and magazines can sit alongside each in a space devoted to media and news.
-Local history photographs can be searched once in a digital repository using large screen technology.
+Local history photographs can be searched once they are in a digital repository, using large screen technology.
 Maker technology has been described under that space.
 Agility of planned space for future technology evolution is key and it will be vital that a Technology Plan is produced prior to the preliminary design phase of the build.

-Design Considerations

-- Some privacy for computer users - Light not reflecting on screens or users looking into light
+Design Considerations Some privacy for computer users Light not reflecting on screens or users looking into light Adjacencies Near a staff service point for ease of help Adjacent to co-worker area

-Technology
+Technology Space requirements

-- Desktop computers, APNK (4) - Printer, scanner and other business technology
+Desktop computers, APNK (4) 25 m 2

+• Printer, scanner and other business technology
-Adiacencies

-- Near a staff service point for ease of help - Adjacent to co-worker area

-Space requirements 25m2
+Public wifie (APNK)